Published 05:30 AEST · Before US Open · Thursday, 9 July 2026Pipeline 05:30 AESTVol. I No. 65

 This color convention is permanent and will not change in future versions.

 A 0–100 composite score measuring aggregate pressure on AI compute markets from the buyer's perspective.
-Higher values indicate tighter conditions.
-Lower values indicate buyer-favorable conditions.
+50 = the 30-day mean (neutral).
+Higher values indicate tightening pressure; lower values indicate easing.
 Calculated daily at 05:30 AEST.
+Known as the Compute Pressure Index (CPI) in v1.0; renamed in v1.1 with no change to the calculation.

-CPI is composed of six weighted sub-indicators, each independently normalised to 0–100 using min/max scaling against its 30-day rolling history.
+The GPI is composed of four weighted contributing factors, each independently normalised against its own 30-day history.

 2.3 Composite